Renewing your spirit one bite at a time

 The cream cheese frosting

-• 1-2 cups of powdered sugar (adjust to your preferred sweetness)
+• 150-200 grams powdered sugar (adjust to your preferred sweetness)

 *Optional: add a tablespoon of milk to the frosting to adjust to the desired consistency